incentro-cloud/terraform-google-network/examples/network/README.md

 # Network

-This example illustrates how to create a VPC network, subnets, routes, and firewall rules.
+This example illustrates creating a VPC network, subnet, route, rules, and connector.

 It will do the following:

-- Create a VPC network.
+- Create a VPC network and subnet.
-- Create two subnets for the VPC network.
 - Create a default internet gateway route.
-- Create five common firewall rules.
+- Create five standard firewall rules.